top of page

 RESEARCH

-The interdisciplinary (philology, linguistics, graphemics and cultural studies) 4-year project (July 2019 – June 2024, University of Alcalá) The Earlier Ancient Egyptian Mortuary Texts Variability (2018-T1/HUM-10215, “Atracción de Talento” Programme, Madrid Region), proposes a nuanced appraisal of the construction and function of the mortuary texts from Old and Middle Kingdom Egypt (2350-1550 BC) using ‛variability’ as an explanatory concept and an electronic-geared corpus-driven approach.
-It focuses on central cultural issues concerning the ritual context, archaeological trace, ideological interpretation, socio-cultural function and philological text-forming and transmission of the texts devoted to ensuring a post-mortem activity for the deceased from ancient Egyptian elite.
+This interdisciplinary (philology, linguistics, graphemics, cultural studies, digital technologies) project proposes a nuanced appraisal of the construction and function of the mortuary texts from Old and Middle Kingdom Egypt (2350-1550 BC) using ‛variability’ as an explanatory concept and an electronic-geared corpus-driven approach.
+It focuses on central cultural issues concerning the ritual context, archaeological trace, ideological interpretation, socio-cultural function and philological text-forming and transmission of the texts devoted to ensuring a post-mortem activity for the deceased from the ancient Egyptian elite.
+Research questions concentrate on two main axes:

-• How were earlier ancient Egyptian mortuary texts shaped out the way they are?
+• How were earlier ancient Egyptian mortuary texts shaped the way they are?
 Was there a core of texts from one focus or multiple foci that implemented modifications and/or innovations depending on the cultural changes through time and space?

 • How can this materialize in the texts and their material context?
 How can we properly value the weight of tradition and innovation in the process of creating and transmitting these texts?